 The academically driven nature of Korean schooling, coupled with the high cost of international schools, means that an increasing number of expat parents choose to homeschool their children.

 Homeschooling laws in South Korea are vague.
 Although the government has expressed a somewhat positive stance on homeschooling in the past, this has yet to be transcribed into law.
 In practice, parents are generally able to homeschool their children without much issue or interference.
-It is possible to complete courses through accredited online schools or distance learning colleges and graduate with an American high school diploma or British A-Levels.
+It's possible to complete courses through accredited online schools or distance learning colleges and graduate with an American high school diploma or British A-Levels.

 Tertiary education in South Korea